On infinite staircases in toric symplectic four-manifolds: Passing to closed symplectic manifolds

 We will find this embedding by looking at the closed symplectic manifold $(M,\omega)$ which is the $N$-fold blowup of $\mathbb{C}P^2_b$ with blowups of sizes $(1-\varepsilon)b_j$.
 By the strong packing stability property \cite[Theorem 1]{bho}, there is some number $\delta$ associated to $M$ such that the only obstruction to embedding any number of (open) balls of parameter less than $\delta$ is given by the volume constraint.
-Now choose $a$ sufficiently large, so that each $\frac{a_i}{\lambda}$ above is smaller than $\delta$, where $\lambda=\sqrt{\frac{a}{\vol}}$; we can do this, because each $a_i$ is bounded above by $1$.
-Then, strong packing stability applies to find an embedding of these balls into $M$; we can then find an embedding of closed balls $\overline{B\left((1-\varepsilon) \frac{a_i}{\lambda}\right)}$ as well.
+Now choose $a$ sufficiently large, so that each $\frac{a_i}{\lambda}$ above is smaller than $\delta$; we can do this, because each $a_i$ is bounded above by $1$, while $\lambda=\sqrt{\frac{a}{\vol}}$ limits to $+\infty$ with $a$.
+Then, strong packing stability applies to find an embedding of $\bigsqcup_{i=1}^n B\left(\frac{a_i}{\lambda}\right)$ into $M$.
+It therefore follows that we can find an embedding of the disjoint union of the closed balls $\overline{B\left((1-\varepsilon) \frac{a_i}{\lambda}\right)}$ into $M$ as well.
 As in the proof of Theorem \ref{prop:mainproposition} above, we can then blow down to get an embedding of the desired form \eqref{eqn:rearranged2}. \end{proof}